15 Best HoneyBook Alternatives for Projects [Free & Paid]

 For example, projects begin with a budget in Rodeo Drive, meaning project managers can calculate the cost of each project phase, plan time activities, and allocate resources before the project officially kicks off.

-Once the budget is built, you can send an estimate to the client for approval and send them an invoice once you’ve completed part of the project.
+Once the budget is built, you can send an estimate to the client for approval and send them an invoice once it’s time to bill your client for the work your team has completed.

 Advanced automated onboarding assistance and live chat support